200-hour Yoga Teacher Training | Level 1 Yoga Foundation Course

 - be confident to lead simple pranayama, meditation and chanting within the class

-- have a deeper connection to yoga and be living yoga beyond the mat
+- have a deeper connection to yoga and your own personal practice and be consciously taking yoga beyond your mat into every day life

 The Shala School of Yoga Teacher Training Programme